callAgene/OutlineNum/README.md

-# RStudio Addin: OutlineNum for RMarkdown headers/outline
+# OutlineNum: numbering for RMarkdown headers/outline in RStudio

-**OutlineNum** is an RStudio addin for adding and removing numbering from headers/outline in your R Markdown.
+**OutlineNum** is an RStudio addin for adding and removing numbering from headers/outline in your R Markdown in RStudio.

 ## Features